PostHog/posthog.com/contents/tutorials/slack-surveys.md

     classes="rounded"
 />

 > **Note:** In your project settings, you'll also see a "Slack integration" section.
-You can ignore this as this is not required for setting up the Slack webhook.
-It's only required for setting up [Subscriptions](/docs/data/subscriptions) to receive regular reports for any insight or dashboard.
+You can ignore this as it is not required for setting up the Slack webhook.
+It's only required for setting up [subscriptions](/docs/data/subscriptions) to receive regular reports for any insight or dashboard.
 >
 > ![Screenshot of Slack integration](https://res.cloudinary.com/dmukukwp6/image/upload/v1710055416/posthog.com/contents/images/docs/webhooks/slack-integration-for-subscriptions.png)